SaleenGaha/SaleenGaha/README.md

 🧪 Focused on Software Quality Assurance and Testing

-🌱 Currently learning Selenium Automation with Python and PostgreSQL
+🌱 Currently learning Playwright Automation with Python and PostgreSQL

-📝 Experienced in writing User Stories, Acceptance Criteria, Test Cases, and Bug Reports
+📝 Confidence in writing User Stories, Acceptance Criteria, Test Cases, and Bug Reports

 🔍 Interested in Manual Testing, Database Testing, and Test Automation